All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is vomiting more likely at the higher Wegovy doses?

 The transition from 1.0 mg to 1.7 mg and from 1.7 mg to 2.4 mg can be a more significant adjustment for some patients.
-However, by these later stages your body has already adapted to several rounds of dose increases, and most patients find they tolerate the higher doses better than expected.
+But by these later stages your body has already adapted to several rounds of dose increases, and most patients find they tolerate the higher doses better than expected.
 Maintaining small portions and dietary discipline at these stages is especially important.

 Should I skip my next Wegovy dose after vomiting?